UK Needs Battery Industry Boost in ‘Next Year or Two’

 Automotive manufacturing is a mainstay of the U.K. economy, accounting for £82 billion ($105 billion at today’s rates) in turnover in 2018 and more than 14 percent of exports, according to the Society of Motor Manufacturers and Traders, an industry body.
 Nissan, Toyota and Jaguar Land Rover are among the biggest producers.

 The Faraday Institution expects that importance to grow over the next two decades.
-In a March 2020 report, the Institution predicted an average annual 1.4 percent growth for the sector, driven overwhelmingly by an increase in electric vehicle production.
+In a March 2020 report, it predicted an average annual 1.4 percent growth for the sector, driven overwhelmingly by an increase in electric vehicle production.

-The U.K. could be producing 1.6 million electric vehicles annually by 2040, up from less than 100,000 this year, the Institution forecasts.
+The U.K. could be producing 1.6 million electric vehicles annually by 2040, up from less than 100,000 this year, the Faraday Institution forecasts.

 And with batteries accounting for around 40 percent of the value of each electric vehicle and manufacturing likely to be co-located with auto factories for cost and logistics reasons, Britain needs to start planning soon for a major ramp-up in battery production.